ZiyandaPetela/assignment-02/README.md

 * Need to understand the code that AI provides
 * Cannot rely solely on AI without personal understanding

   ### I failed to implement the entire solution based on the reasons listed above.
-The part I didnot finish is plotting the results using the textplots crate.
+The part I didn't finish is plotting the results using the textplots crate.